krdh/libreelec-RPi-pwm-fan/README.md

-## PWM fan controller for LibrELEC on RaspberryPi
+## PWM (3-pin/4-pin) fan control for LibrELEC on RaspberryPi

 ```
-Original Author of script:
+Based on work from :
     -> Edoardo Paolo Scalafiotti <edoardo849@gmail.com>

-Modified to work on libreELEC:
     -> Gary Beldon

-Added some comments, outputs and install hints:
     -> Miroslav Kuhajda

 Tested ( by me ) only:
-    -> on RaspberryPi 3B with LibreELEC v9.2.8
+    -> on RaspberryPi 4 with LibreELEC v11.0.1
-    -> with "HighPi Pro 5V Fan - Software-Controlled" PWM FAN
+    -> with Noktua 5Volt PWM fan
-    -> run by Python version 2.7.16
 ```
 ## Minimal requirements
 ```